 When it comes to training a dog remember the following rules of sensible and responsible dog ownership:

-Don't yell at your dog to be quiet; she will think you are barking too and she may also get scared
+- Don't yell at your dog to be quiet; this will just increase her general excitement, or she may even get scared.

 Why does my dog bark?